Cambodia Secures EU Grant Aid Worth Nearly US$86m to Boost Key Sectors

 These initiatives represent a strategic effort to reduce dependency on fossil fuels, enhance energy security, and facilitate the integration of Cambodian products into regional and global markets.
 Moreover, the EU’s support extends to fostering collaboration with diverse stakeholders to drive the green transition forward.

-In reaffirming Cambodia’s commitment to fostering robust partnerships with the EU, H.E.
-Dr. Aun Pornmoniroth emphasized the pivotal role of these programmes in realizing the government’s ambitious development agenda.
+In reaffirming Cambodia’s commitment to fostering robust partnerships with the EU, HE Dr Aun Pornmoniroth emphasised the pivotal role of these programmes in realising the government’s ambitious development agenda.

 “The launch of these new four programs in priority sectors will play a predominant role in supporting the implementation of the Government’s Pentagonal Strategy to achieve its goal of becoming an upper-middle-income country in 2030 and a high-income country in 2050,” said the deputy PM.